wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 Note in the `dependsOn` element that, in addition to the web app resource itself, `sourcecontrols/web` also depends on `config/appsettings` and `config/connectionstrings`.
 This is because once `sourcecontrols/web` is configured, the Azure deployment process will automatically attempt to deploy, build, and start the application code.
 Therefore, inserting this dependency helps you make sure that the application has access to the required app settings and connection strings before the application code is run.
 [TODO: need to verify if this is true.]

 >[AZURE.NOTE] Note also that `IsManualIntegration` is set to `true`.
 This property is necessary in this tutorial because you do not actually own the GitHub repository, and thus cannot actually grant permission to Azure to configure continuous publishing from [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) (i.e. push automatic repository updates to Azure).
-You can use the default value `false` for the specified repository only if you have configured the owner’s GitHub credentials in the [Azure preview portal](https://manage.windowsazure.cn) before.
-In other words, if you have set up source control to GitHub or BitBucket for any app in the [Azure preview portal](https://manage.windowsazure.cn) previously, using your user credentials, then Azure will remember the credentials and use them whenever you deploy any app from GitHub or BitBucket in the future.
-However, if you haven’t done this already, deployment of the JSON template will fail when Azure Resource Manager tries to configure the web app’s source control settings because it cannot log into GitHub or BitBucket with the repository owner’s credentials.
+You can use the default value `false` for the specified repository only if you have configured the owner's GitHub credentials in the [Azure preview portal](https://manage.windowsazure.cn) before.
+In other words, if you have set up source control to GitHub or BitBucket for any app in the [Azure Management Portal](https://manage.windowsazure.cn) previously, using your user credentials, then Azure will remember the credentials and use them whenever you deploy any app from GitHub or BitBucket in the future.
+However, if you haven't done this already, deployment of the JSON template will fail when Azure Resource Manager tries to configure the web app's source control settings because it cannot log into GitHub or BitBucket with the repository owner's credentials.

 ## Compare the JSON template with deployed resource group ##

-Here, you can go through all the web app’s blades in the [preview portal](https://manage.windowsazure.cn), but there’s another tool that’s just as useful, if not more.
+Here, you can go through all the web app's blades in the [Azure Management Portal](https://manage.windowsazure.cn), but there's another tool that's just as useful, if not more.
 Go to the [Azure Resource Explorer](https://resources.azure.com) preview tool, which gives you a JSON representation of all the resource groups in your subscriptions, as they actually exist in the Azure backend.
-You can also see how the resource group’s JSON hierarchy in Azure corresponds with the hierarchy in the template file that’s used to create it.
+You can also see how the resource group's JSON hierarchy in Azure corresponds with the hierarchy in the template file that's used to create it.

 For example, when I go to the [Azure Resource Explorer](https://resources.azure.com) tool and expand the nodes in the explorer, I can see the resource group and the root-level resources that are collected under their respective resource types.